hihilkh/demo-game-unity-metroidvania/README_en.md

 * The image assets are not managed very well (e.g. The `Pixels per unit` of the sprites are different).
 (Drawing those images have already used up all my strength...)
 * No connection with any server and no usage of API call (I do not have backend development skill...).
 For this reason, I do not use `Asset Bundle` and use `Resources` folder instead of dynamic assets.
 * Not much optimization has been done.
-* The scripts about the character (e.g. model / animation / collision / action by user input) are not well designed.
-As the game became more complicated, the scripts became quite messy and not so flexiable for further changes.
+* The scripts about the character (e.g. model / AI / animation / collision / action by user input) are not well designed.
+As the game became more complicated, the scripts became too large and messy and and not so flexiable for further changes.